 Please watch your step, the lanes to the physic garden, the physic garden ground and the Herbology House floor are uneven and slippery when wet.

-When using plants as medicines it is important to know that some plant medicines can interact with other medications and some are not advised in certain medical conditions.
-If you are considering taking a plant medicinally always first consult a NIMH registered medical herbalist and inform your healthcare provider if you are pregnant, have any medical condition or are taking any medication.
+When using plants as medicines it is important to know that they are medicines and can interact with other medications and some are not advised in certain medical conditions.
+If you are considering taking a plant medicinally we recommend always first consulting a NIMH registered medical herbalist and always inform your healthcare provider if you are pregnant, have any medical condition or are taking any medication.